-Gas and electric storage hot water systems hold water in a tank that's heated to around 50 degrees so it's ready for use.
-They are available in natural gas, LP gas and electrically powered models.
+Gas and electric storage hot water systems hold water in a tank that's heated so it's ready for use.
+They are available in natural gas, Liquefied Petroleum Gas (LPG) and electrically powered models.

 Both electric and gas storage systems have similar advantages and disadvantages.
-Storage systems have the lowest upfront cost of all the hot water system types.
-And doing a 'like for like' replacement of an existing storage unit will generally keep the installation cost low.
+Storage systems have the lowest upfront cost of all the hot water system types, doing a 'like for like' replacement of an existing storage unit will generally keep the installation cost low.

 If your home currently has a storage system and your energy bills are high, it may be worth investing a little more to get a higher efficiency system that could save you money in the long run.

 Compared to the compact size of a gas continuous flow system, storage systems are much larger.
 Some larger units are over 6 feet tall.
 So consider your available space before deciding on a unit.

 Natural gas storage tends to be more popular in the southern states where mains gas access to homes is